 Rose Day, CPAA’s call to connect with cancer in a non-medical way was launched on September 22, 1994.
 A relief moment, CPAA opened cancer to mass compassion and goodwill.
-18 years running, Rose Day has evolved…touched, moved, inspired Cancer Patients; if just for a while, lifted them out of an abyss to rekindle hope in their lives.
+Over the years running, Rose Day has evolved…touched, moved, inspired cancer patients; if just for a while, lifted them out of an abyss to rekindle hope in their lives.
 It has also raised funds towards CPAA’s long-term goal of ‘Total Management of Cancer’.

 The concept of Rose Day came from Joan Shenoy and her faith in the goodness and goodwill of the common man and the ability to draw them into a conversation about cancer in a non-intimidating way.
 Rose Day has emerged as that opportunity to channelize compassion into a sustainable campaign against cancer.”
 Nurtured and grown by CPAA’s band of committed volunteers and workers, 22nd September is today observed as National Cancer Rose Day in India.

 “The Rose, quintessential symbol of life & love and all things beautiful became a symbolic reminder…that life also has its thorns.
-So while a rose can’t cure, it helps you endure”, Joan Shenoy sums up contemplatively.
+So while a rose can’t cure, it helps you endure” ~ Joan Shenoy.

 In essence Rose Day’s objectives are: